-Remain within the red staggered lines while crossing the taxiway and do not use a crossing without escort when in low visibility, or when a manoeuvring area limit line is across the point of entry.
+Remain within the red staggered lines while crossing the taxiway and do not use a crossing without escort when in low visibility, or when an Apron Limit Line is across the point of entry.

-12.1.4.
+11.1.4.
 Taxilane Crossings

 Marked with black/white staggered lines forming a zipper pattern.
 Drivers utilising designated taxilane crossings will interfere with aircraft operations when the taxilane is in use.